akosyakov/domainmodel-idea-plugin/README.md

-# Try the generated Intellij IDEA plugin for extended domain model language
+# Try the generated Intellij IDEA plugin for domain model language with JVM support

-## Install the plugin:
+## Install the plugin
 1. Download org.example.domainmodel.idea.zip archive
 2. Open Intellij IDEA (supported version 12 and above)
 3. Settings...
 (Ctrl + Alt + S) -> Plugins -> Install plugin from disk...
 4. Choose the downloaded archive and press OK
 5. Press OK and confirm restarting

-## Try the plugin:
+## Try the plugin
 1. Create a file with extension: dmodel
 2. Try to edit the created file
 3. Intellij IDEA will highlight keywords, strings, comments and syntactical errors